miscalculation/maheen-website/content/pages/projects/project-three.md

 date: '2020-05-01'
 client: ''
 description: >-
-  Is CitiBike is an affordable system or a luxury service that predominantly serves wealthy New Yorkers?
+  Is CitiBike is an affordable system living up to its promise of equity with reduced fare for low-income or a luxury service that predominantly serves wealthy New Yorkers?
 featuredImage:
   type: ImageBlock
   url: /images/citibike.png